 When people travel to the US, they are often surprised to see so many neighborhoods without fences.
 Europeans, in particular, are shocked that most yards are wide open, with nothing to reign in pets or children.

 In the Midwest and the Eastern United States, many homes are fence-free.
 And while it’s cheaper to not install a fence, and it promotes community among neighbors, the benefit of a fence is clear; privacy.
+Contact us today for more information about our deck repair Charleston SC customers crave!

 Vinyl vs wood fence, which one is better as a privacy fence, helping you to enjoy our yard even more than you do now?
 They each have their pros and cons.
 Read on below to learn which one is best before you start building.